lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ## REPL

-Start a Lisp REPL with `M-x start-lisp-repl`.
+Start a Lisp REPL with `M-x slime`.

 To switch to the REPL from a Lisp buffer, even if you didn't start it before, use `C-c C-z`.
 You can use quick commands inside the REPL.
 They start with a `,` (comma).
 For example: